Man City news: Champions lose ground on Liverpool with one of the worst performances in Pep era | Goal.com

 The deficit to Liverpool is, of course, far from insurmountable, even if both clubs have barely made a mistake in the past few months.

-But Pep Guardiola must be concerned with a dismal, disjointed performance, which was far more reminiscent of his inconsistent debut season than anything that has gone on since.
+But Pep Guardiola must be concerned with a dismal, disjointed performance, which was far more reminiscent of his inconsistent debut season than anything that has gone on since – and every bit as shocking as the details of 'Operation Yellowhammer', the British government's contingency plans for Brexit.

 Defensively, they were a disaster.
 Vincent Kompany went at the end of last season and with Aymeric Laporte out until the New Year with a knee injury, they look short of organisation and leadership.